aabs/fishdots_transcript/README.md

   - tasks started
   - tasks queued

 Use fish shell events to hook into other plugins to either get or provide inputs.
+Start with a set of useful functions that make it easy to declare an event type and the data it involves.
+Q: Is there a way I could define some sort of schema?
+Perhaps by passing around structured data rather than sets of params - use an external parser to make sense of the data.

 Hook into social media to broadcast or receive events that may be worth capturing